 No head or neck protection is recommended at present.
 From doing informal glo-germ tests (blow a small amount of florescent powder at someone in PPE before they doff from ~ 1 m away,) we found contamination of neck, ears and hair.
 In the Middle East where they intubate the much more lethal corona virus MERS, part of their protocol after removing PPE it to always wash their face and neck.

-Wear hair/head cover and wash your face and neck afterwards.
+Wear head and neck cover as available and wash your face and neck afterwards.
 If you have a breach that is not easily solved this way, take a shower.

 Be prepared for personal protection recommendations to change or vary between various regions or countries.
 Supply chain issues are occurring.
 Learn about the different types of PPE and be ready to find new ways to reduce your risk.
 Collectively adapt to whatever comes your way.